utmapp/docs.getutm.app/preferences/macos.md

 ### FPS Limit
 By default, the operating system will synchronize the rendering of each frame to the refresh rate of the current display.
 However, there are cases where performance intensive applications may cause frame stalls and result in inconsistent frame times.
 You can use this option to lower the target frame rate in order to have a more consistent experience.

+## Sound

+### Sound Backend
+This allows you to specify the audio backend for QEMU VMs.
+The default will select the best available backend.
+If the selected backend is not available for any reason, it will fallback to another option.

 ## Input

 ### Hold Control for right click